Domestic violence shelter shares 7-year-old's heartbreaking letter to Santa

 Love, Blake"

-The organization says thanks to donations, Blake is getting what he asked of Santa.
+The organization says thanks to donations, Blake is getting some of what he asked of Santa.
 The shelter provided a link to make a donation here.

+If you suspect someone you know is experiencing domestic violence, here are some tools and resources.
+The Florida statewide domestic violence hotline can be reached at 1-800-500-1119.
+It connects domestic abuse victims to whichever county resource is available in their area.

+The CASA and Pinellas County hotline can be reached at 727-895-4912.
+The CASA website also offers abuse victims a quick escape button, which erases the browser history in case the abuser checks it.